tofeeq/stripe/README.md

 Stripe payments using ajax or simple request, works well with iphone/android/json frontends

 ## Ajax method
-pay_ajax.html is the ajax based implementation of stripe
+pay_ajax.html is the ajax based implementation of stripe, run it in your browser

 ## Simple method
-pay.html is the simple implementation of stripe
+pay.html is the simple implementation of stripe, run it in your browser

 ## Using Iphone/Android/Json fronend
-Upload code to your web server
+Upload code to your web server.
 Create token by sending credit card info to stripe and then send customer info or product info along with token to charge.php

 ## How it works